imennajar/VBA_challenge/README.md

 #  Program:

-The code is written in
+Place to store VBA code: Sheet Module/ Code Module/ ThisWorkbook Module ThisWorkbook Module contains Events that are run when the user takes an action in/on the workbook.
+Our code is stored in ThisWorkbook Module

 ## Initial interface
 ![screenshot before](/Screenshot%20(4).png)